RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-lba-setup.md

 alwaysopen: false
 categories: ["RS"]
 ---
-When you want to setup a Redis Enterprise cluster in an environment that doesn't allow DNS, you can use a load balancer agent (LBA to direct traffic between the cluster nodes.
+When you want to setup a Redis Enterprise cluster in an environment that doesn't allow DNS, you can use a load balancer (LB) to direct traffic to the cluster nodes.

 ## DNS role for databases